What the odor is not: Estimation by elimination: Results

-To numerically estimate the probability of correct decoding ($P(\hat{{\boldsymbol{c}}}={\boldsymbol{c}})$), we generated sparse odor vectors with $K$ odorants on average.
-Concentrations were drawn from a uniform distribution on the interval [0, 1).
-Elements of the sensitivity matrix were chosen to be non-zero with probability $s$, i.e., ($P(S_{ij}>0)=s$).
-The values of these non-zero elements were chosen from a log uniform distribution (SI: Numerical Simulations; similar results with other distributions in SI Fig.~\ref{fig:comparisonWithOtherDistributions}).
-The probability of correct decoding is zero when there are very few receptors ($N_{\rm R}$).
-But the probability transitions sharply to finite values at a threshold $N_{\rm R}$ which is much smaller than the number of possible odorants ($N_{\rm L}$) (Fig.~\ref{fig:continuousScheme}c).
-Odor compositions are recovered perfectly for a wide range of parameters (Fig.~\ref{fig:continuousScheme}d,e), so long as receptors are sufficiently sensitive $s*N_{\rm R}>6$.
-Odors with the highest complexity are decoded when $s*N_{\rm R} \sim 10-15$.
-The dependence on the total number of odorants ($N_{\rm L}$) is weak (SI Fig,~\ref{fig:variationWithNL}).
+To estimate the probability of correct decoding ($P(\hat{{\boldsymbol{c}}}={\boldsymbol{c}})$), we generated sparse odor vectors with $K$ odorants on average.
+We drew concentrations from a uniform distribution on the interval [0, 1).
+Elements of the sensitivity matrix were chosen non-zero with probability $s$; non-zero values were chosen from a log uniform distribution (SI: Numerical Simulations; similar results with other distributions in SI Fig.~S2 \cite{suppMat}).
+With few receptors, the correct decoding probability vanishes.
+But the probability transitions sharply to finite values at a threshold $N_{\rm R}$ much smaller than the number of odorants (Fig.~\ref{fig:continuousScheme}c).
+Odor compositions are recovered well for a range of parameters (Fig.~\ref{fig:continuousScheme}d,e), if receptors are sufficiently sensitive $s*N_{\rm R}>6$.
+Odors with the highest complexity are decoded when $s*N_{\rm R} \sim 7-15$.
 We quantified the error in odor estimates and found that even when decoding is not perfect there is a large parameter space where the error is small (Fig.~\ref{fig:continuousScheme}e).
+These results have weak dependence on the number of odorants (SI Fig.~S4 \cite{suppMat}).

-Since humans have about 300 receptors, our model predicts that odors with most components can be decoded with $s\sim 3-5\%$ so that $sN_{\rm R} = 10-15$.
-This is consistent with observation -- human receptors have $s \sim 4\%$ \cite{mainland2015human}.
-For {\it {\it Drosophila}}, which has $\sim 50$ receptors, the observed sensitivity of $s \sim 14\%$ \cite{munch2016door} gives $sN_{\rm R} \sim 7$, in the expected range for successful decoding.
+With $\sim 300$ receptors like human, our model predicts that odors with most components can be decoded with $s\sim 3-5\%$, while with $\sim 50$ receptors like {\it Drosophila} we need greater responsivity $s \gtrsim 13\%$ for best performance.
+Interestingly, human receptors have $s \sim 4\%$ \cite{mainland2015human} while in the fly $s \sim 14\%$ \cite{munch2016door}.